aaronroberson/aaronroberson.github.io/geekwise/webapps/day4.md

 Because Node (and JavaScript) are non-blocking and asynchronous in nature, the response will remain open until explicitly closed.
 This makes the use of web sockets and real-time collaboration extremely easy in node (for more on web sockets, check out [socket.io](http://socket.io/){:target="_blank"}).

-Even though the server was created, it will not run until we tell it which port to run on.
-Finally, we tell the server what port to listen on:
+Even though the server was created, it will not run until we tell it which port to listen on:

       server.listen(9001);